kratisto/docs/pages/bare_metal_cloud/virtual_private_servers/migrate-to-pci-or-dedicated-server/guide.en-gb.md

 ## Objective

 As your website grows, the resources of a VPS can quickly become insufficient to meet your growing needs in terms of performance, traffic management, or processing complex tasks.
-By migrating to a dedicated server or Public Cloud instance, you get a more powerful, customizable infrastructure, suitable for more demanding workloads.
-This guide focuses on the essential steps to carry out this migration efficiently, while ensuring service continuity.
+By migrating to a dedicated server or Public Cloud instance, you benefit from a more powerful and customizable infrastructure, adapted to more demanding workloads.
+This guide focuses on the essential steps for carrying out this migration efficiently, while ensuring service continuity.

-**Find out how to migrate your website from a VPS to a dedicated server or Public Cloud instance.**
+**Find out how to migrate your website from a VPS to a dedicated server or a Public Cloud instance.**

 ## Requirements

 - Administrative access to the source [VPS](/links/bare-metal/vps) (via SSH).
-- A [dedicated server](/links/bare-metal/bare-metal) or [Public Cloud](https://www.ovhcloud.com/en-gb/public-cloud/) instance in your OVHcloud account.
+- A [dedicated server](/links/bare-metal/bare-metal) or [Public Cloud](/links/public-cloud/public-cloud) instance in your OVHcloud account.
 - Administrator access to the destination server (via SSH).
 - Knowledge of server management basics (Apache/Nginx, databases, etc.).